shacowka6on/CookingSite/README.md

-Loged in users are able to create recipes.
+Logged in users are able to create recipes.
 ![image](https://github.com/user-attachments/assets/81080db9-4acd-4942-9755-db0956efc8db)
 When proving a photo url path there is a preview window on the left.
 ![image](https://github.com/user-attachments/assets/9cceb503-b75b-4ca5-8059-abc351328070)